celake/FEM-project01-QR-Code/README.md

 ### Useful resources

-- [Example resource 1](https://www.youtube.com/kevinpowell) - This resource helped me to create a custom css reset.
+- [Kevin Powell Youtube](https://www.youtube.com/kevinpowell) - This resource helped me to create a custom css reset.
 I like knowing what each item in the reset does and why.

 ### AI Collaboration